 31. The Head of Department or his/her nominee shall normally appear in person before the Committee.

 32. The Committee shall consider the reasons for the recommendation for the termination of studies and the appeal of the student and may question those present at the meeting.
-In other resepcts the Committee may adopt any method of procedure which it considers appropriate to the circumstances of the appeal.
+In other respects the Committee may adopt any method of procedure which it considers appropriate to the circumstances of the appeal.

 33. The Committee shall reach one of the following decisions: